 While your donuts are air frying away, let’s make the glaze.
 Warm butter in a small sauce pan over low heat, until melted.
 Whisk in powdered sugar, then add vanilla and water, till desired consistency is achieved.

 Stir in desired food coloring and your glaze is ready to go.
 Keep in mind that as the glaze cools, you may need to reheat back on the stovetop and whisk till smooth again.
-If the glaze is still a bit too thick, even after reheating it, add just a few drops of water, about 1 tsp at a time, till desired consistency is once again achieved.
+If the glaze is still a bit too thick, even after reheating it, add just a few drops of water, about 1 teaspoon at a time, till desired consistency is once again achieved.

 Tips for glazing air fryer donuts